danielsuss/hexacordia/content/index.md

 ---
-title: Hexacordia
+title: Cordisalia
 ---
-Welcome to the world of Hexacordia!
+Welcome to the world of Cordisalia!
 ![[Pasted image 20240229221155.png]]
 ###### Chapters:
 - [[Chapter 1 - The Lumber Festival]]